 Shortness of breath is the most common sign of some underlying health condition.
 It is majorly due to some heart and lung diseases, as these are the organs that help transport oxygen to the tissues and remove carbon dioxide.
 So, any problems in the heart and lungs have a direct effect on your breathing.

 The reasons for developing acute shortness of breath are:

 The conditions causing chronic shortness of breath are:

-The signs that one might have are as follows:
+The signs and symptoms that one might have are as follows:

 On your first visit, the doctor will examine you and listen to the breathing sounds.
 Then the doctor might order a few tests to diagnose the underlying cause.
 Some of the tests that might be needed are:

-• Spirometry: It is a lung function test used to measure the amount of air that you can blow in and out of your lungs and how fast you can do it.
+• Spirometry: It is a lung function test used to measure the amount of air that you can blow out and into your lungs and how fast you can do it.

-• Pulse Oximetry: It is a device which measures the amount of oxygen in your blood.
+• Pulse Oximetry: It is a device that measures the amount of oxygen in your blood.

 • Blood Tests: A complete blood count (CBC) is done to rule out anemia.
-Other tests are done to look for infections, blood clot or fluid in the lungs.
+Other tests are done to look for infections, blood clots, or fluid in the lungs.

 • X-ray or CT (Computerized Tomography): A CT or chest X-ray will help the doctor to see if there are any blood clots in the lungs or if you have pneumonia.